Diary of a Wimpy Kid: Rodrick Rules (2011 film)

 Diary of a Wimpy Kid: Rodrick Rules is a 2011 American comedy film directed by David Bowers, and written by Jeff Judah and Gabe Sachs, based on the 2008 novel.
 It stars Zachary Gordon, Devon Bostick, Rachael Harris, Robert Capron and Steve Zahn.
 The film is the second installment in the Diary of a Wimpy Kid film series, following Diary of a Wimpy Kid (2010), and follows the relationship between seventh grader Greg Heffley and his older brother, Rodrick.
 The film was announced in May 2010, and principal photography began in August 2010.

 Rodrick Rules was released on March 25, 2011, by 20th Century Fox.
 The film received mixed reviews from critics and grossed $72 million.
 A sequel, Diary of a Wimpy Kid: Dog Days, was released in 2012, and an animated adaptation of the book was released in 2022.

 Plot

 Parents Frank and Susan Heffley tell their sons Greg and Rodrick that they need to spend more time together.
 Susan incentivizes them with "mom bucks", which they will earn for real money depending on the hours they get along together, as she is writing a parenting column in the local newspaper.
 When a local talent show is announced, Rodrick hopes it will be the big break for his band, Löded Diper.
-He stains Greg's pants with chocolate at church, causing a scuffle and harming Susan's reputation.
+As a prank, he later stains Greg's pants with chocolate at church, causing a scuffle and harming Susan's reputation.

-Susan, Frank, and Manny go on a trip, leaving Greg and Rodrick home for the weekend to work on their bonding along with an instruction to not have any guests.
-However, Rodrick throws a wild party by inviting his teenage friends over, in which Greg and his friend Rowley Jefferson participate, and Greg and Rodrick start to bond.
-The next morning, they receive a voicemail from Susan and Frank saying Manny is ill so they will be returning home early.
-In a panic, the brothers clean up the messy house from last night, but notice that graffiti in permanent marker has been put on the bathroom door.
-They switch the door for the one from the basement, only to realize that it lacks a lock.
+Susan, Frank and their youngest son Manny go on a trip, leaving Greg and Rodrick home for the weekend to work on their bonding along with an instruction to not have any guests.
+Disobeying these orders, Rodrick throws a wild party by inviting his teenage friends over, in which Greg and his friend Rowley Jefferson participate, and Greg and Rodrick start to bond.

+The next morning, they receive a voicemail from Susan and Frank saying Manny is sick so they will be returning home early.
+In a panic, the brothers manage to clean up the house, but notice that graffiti in permanent marker has been put on the bathroom door; they switch the door for one from the basement, only to realize that it lacks a lock.
 Susan notices and confronts Greg, who claims Rodrick only had people over for band practice.
 He begs Susan not to punish Rodrick, suggesting it would ruin their improving relationship.
-Rodrick, believing Greg kept their secret, gives Greg advice on both school and girls.
+Rodrick, believing Greg kept their secret, gives Greg advice on both school and women.